-Abstract-Research in power management is currently limited by the fact that companies do not release enough documentation or interfaces to fully exploit the potential found in modern processors.
+Abstract-Power management in Open Source operating systems is currently limited by the fact that hardware companies do not release enough documentation to write the most powerefficient drivers.
 This problem is even more present in GPUs despite having the highest performance-per-Watt ratio found in today's processors.
-This paper presents an overview of the power management features of modern NVIDIA GPUs that have been found through reverse engineering.
-The paper finally discusses about the possibility of achieving self-management on NVIDIA GPUs and also discusses the future challenges that will be faced by researchers to study and improve on autonomic systems.
+This paper presents an overview of GPUs from a power management point of view and what power management features have been found when reverse engineering modern NVIDIA GPUs.
+This paper finally discusses about the possibility of achieving self-management on NVIDIA GPUs and also discusses the future challenges that will be faced by the community when autonomic systems like Broadcom's videocore® will become mainstream.